yoyanec/blog/_posts/2019-10-01-nginx-in-docker-as-non-root-user.markdown

 ## What you need to know

-These are the things you need to keep in mind if you want to run nginx as non root user:
+If you want to run nginx as non root user, you have to meet these requirements:

 - non-root-user needs read access to web app files
-- non-root-user needs read/write access to `/var/run/nginx.pid`
+- non-root-user needs read/write access to `/var/run/nginx.pid` or any other pid file of nginx (pid file can be changed is nginx.conf)
 - non-root-user needs read/write access to `/var/cache/nginx`
-- only root can listen on ports below 1024, so you will need to use higher-numbered ports (not 80 and 443).
+- free port(s) to above 1024.
+Only root can listen on ports below 1024, so you will need to use higher-numbered ports (not HTTP/80 and HTTPS/443).
 This is not an issue since you can map your host port to your container port

 ## Prepare user on docker host system